 IKEA of Sweden

-Complete with 2 or 3 brackets.
+Complete with 2 brackets, placed at least 70 cm apart.
 Sold separately.

-A 120 cm long shelf carries a max. of 20 kg when supported by 3 brackets and a max. of 10 kg when supported by 2 brackets, when properly mounted on the wall.
+The shelf carries a max. of 10 kg when properly mounted on the wall.

 Max. load refers to the max. weight before the shelf is risking to slant.
 Distribute the weight evenly on the shelf to avoid the risk of slanting.